Heritage Festival 2025 Events

 Free Event | Literature

-Sat 12 July 2025 at 10:00
+Sat 12 July 2025 - 10am to 4pm

 View display highlighting the history and heritage of the stunning, Grade II* listed St George’s Hall in its ground floor café.
 This includes posters, photographs and documents from its founding in 1853 and early performances, Mitchell and Kenyon films of Bradford in the Victorian and Edwardian era shown at the venue when it was a cinema and framed posters of comedy gigs.
 QR codes with links to the history and heritage of St George’s Hall website support the display with further images and information.
-FREE entry.
-No booking needed.
-Enjoy a drink or bite to eat in the newly opened St George’s Hall café but not required.
-Food served between 11am -2pm.

-Venue: St Georges Hall, Bradford BD1 1JT
+Venue: St George's Hall, Bradford, BD1 1JT

 Phone: 01274 432375

-Website: https://www.stgeorgeshallheritage-bradford.co.uk/
+Website: www.stgeorgeshallheritage-bradford.co.uk

-Exhibtion | Food & Drink
+Exhibition | Food & Drink

-Sat 12 July 2025 at 10:00
+Sat 12 July 2025 - 10am to 4pm

 Sound And Vision: Family Day

 A family focused day of activities to celebrate the opening of the brand-new Sound and Vision galleries at the National Science and Media Museum.
 Visitors will have the chance to see the new galleries, meet local people and museum staff who were involved in making it, as well as get involved in exciting activities relating to Sound and Vision technologies.
-Come celebrate with us !Entrance to the museum is free, but tickets need booking in advance Visit the National Science and Media Museum, Bradford
+Come celebrate with us!
+Entrance to the museum is free, but t ickets need booking in advance Visit the National Science and Media Museum, Bradford.

 Venue: National Science and Media Museum, Little Horton Lane, BD1 1NQ